Mahmoud-Abd-Elrazek/Pointers/README.md

 # Course Materials and Code

-This repository contains the slides and code from my computer science course.
+This repository contains the PDFs and code from my computer science course.
 It's a helpful resource for students and anyone interested in learning.

 ## Course Information